Chelato Uclés National Stadium: Name change

 On March 9, 2022, the National Congress of Honduras managed to rename the stadium as "José de la Paz Herrera Uclés", in honor of the soccer coach of the same name and better known as Chelato Uclés, who died the previous year.

 2023 Remodels

 Since the stadium had not received mentoring for more than a decade and since it was becoming obsolete due to the new standards, the change of its grass was announced, since it was imported from Europe, in addition to the installation of 18,000 new seats in the other areas of the stadium, this in addition to the process of repair and remodeling of the bathrooms of the same.

+Around this time, the stadium would become the de facto home of the Honduran national football team, likely due to Estadio Olímpico Metropolitano, the previous home stadium, being obsolete.

+By 2023, the new hybrid grass had been installed in the stadium, and a few months later, the reconstruction of the north part of the stadium had begun, with competition estimated for late 2025.
+When it’s finished, the north part will have a roof, 5,000 seats, and a shopping center below.

 Notable events

 Association Football

 The Stadium is mainly used for association Football matches since the late 1940s, several iconic matches have been played inside it, specially the so-called capital superclassic, the most watched match at the national level where the two main rival teams Olimpia and Motagua face each other.
 Estadio Nacional Chelato Uclés has also hosted the following major international football events: